Troop By Laws

 - In addition to the Troop dues, Scouts will be asked to participate in at least one troop fundraiser per year.
 Participation in these events is encouraged for both Scouts and Parents.

-- The annual Popcorn Sale is voluntary.
-Scouts who participate will receive all monies given to the troop by Council, put into the Scout account by the Troop 44 Treasurer.
-These monies can be used to pay for camping and other Scouting related expenses.
+- Fundraising, including BSA popcorn and other Troop organized activities, participation is voluntary.
+All monies raised are put into the Troop account by the Troop 44 Treasurer.
+These monies can be allocated to pay for camping and other Scouting related expenses per Troop Committee direction.
 [Top]

 D. INDIVIDUAL SCOUTING ACCOUNTS